IntegerVector/system-configure/README.md

-# Packages management scripts
+# pm (Packages management)

-Scripts allows to install set of DEB, SNAP, FLATPAK and APPIMAGE packages update them, or delete older versions.
+This scripts allows to install set of DEB, SNAP, FLATPAK and APPIMAGE packages update them, or delete older versions.

 For adding packages open `resources` folder and edit one of package list files Just add packages names to files, **but leave one last row empty!**

 **For appimages.txt file you should add links to download appimages through wget**

 ```sh